artainmo/DevOps/cloud/README.md

 A common example is to use lambda for a serverless thumbnail creation service, where uploading an image into an S3 bucket will trigger a Lambda function that transforms the image into a thumbnail who is then pushed back into the S3 bucket.<br>
 You pay per lambda call and compute time duration.

+To build a serverless API with Lambda we need to expose the Lambda service as an API.
+This is why we need to expose it via an Amazon API Gateway.
+The client will then be able to communicate using the API to the API gateway which will proxy requests to the Lambda service.<br>
+This API Gateway is serverless and scalable.
+It supports RESTful and WebSocket APIs.

+AWS Batch is a scalable and managed batch processing service.
+It can run 100,000s of computing batch jobs on AWS.
+A batch job is a job with a start and end, thus it is not continuous.
+Batch jobs are defined as Docker images and run on ECS.<br>
+Lambda and Batch both execute functions/jobs.
+They differ in that Lambda has a time and disk space limit while batch has no such limits.
+However, Lambda is serverless while Batch relies on EC2.

+Amazon Lightsail gives access to virtual servers, storage, databases and networking in one place.
+The pricing is low and predictable.
+It is used because it is simpler than setting up separate services such as EC2, RDS, ELB and so on.
+Thus it is good for people with little cloud experience.
+It has high availability but no auto-scaling.
+It is good for simple applications, websites or dev/test environments.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>